 At Bridgelea we are linguists!
 We want our children to love learning languages.
 We want them to have no limits to what their ambitions are and grow up wanting to be able to speak different languages, use their skills to communicate with others in their communities and future jobs and communicate with people if they go on holiday.
-We want them to embody our nuture principles.
+We want them to embody our nature principles.
 As our children grow up and transition into different parts of their lives these skills will be useful.

 We want our children to use the vibrancy of our great city to learn from other cultures, respect diversity, co-operate with one another and appreciate what they have.
 We achieve this by providing a strong SMSC curriculum, with British Values and our core values placed at the heart of everything we do.
 This often feeds into the modern foreign languages curriculum as we are introducing a new culture to our children.

 In September 2021, a complete audit of the modern foreign languages curriculum was conducted.
-On the back of the findings from this audit, the curriculum has been carefully built and the learning opportunities and assessment milestones for each year group crafted to ensure progression and repetition in terms of embedding key learning, knowledge, and skills.
+On the back of the findings from this audit, the curriculum has been carefully built and the learning opportunities and assessment milestones for each year group, crafted to ensure progression and repetition in terms of embedding key learning, knowledge and skills.

 Within each year group, topics are revisited in a progressive manner.
 For example, children will learn the vocabulary for feelings and body parts in isolation initially and then progress by the end of year 6 to being able to say how they feel by combining the two together.
-The carefully planned curriculum enables pupils to understand and communicate ideas, facts, and feelings in speech and writing focused on practical communication.
+The carefully planned curriculum enables pupils to understand and communicate ideas, facts and feelings in speech and writing focused on practical communication.

-Pupils are taught to:
+Pupils are taught as part of the National Curriculum to:

-· listen attentively to spoken language and show understanding by joining in and responding
+- listen attentively to spoken language and show understanding by joining in and responding

-· explore the patterns and sounds of language through songs and rhymes and link the spelling, sound, and meaning of words
+- explore the patterns and sounds of language through songs and rhymes and link the spelling, sound and meaning of words

-· engage in conversations; ask and answer questions; express opinions and respond to those of others; seek clarification and help.
+- engage in conversations; ask and answer questions; express opinions and respond to those of others; seek clarification and help.

-· speak in sentences, using familiar vocabulary, phrases, and basic language structures
+- speak in sentences, using familiar vocabulary, phrases and basic language structures

-· develop accurate pronunciation and intonation so that others understand when they are reading aloud or using familiar words and phrases*
+- develop accurate pronunciation and intonation so that others understand when they are reading aloud or using familiar words and phrases*

-· present ideas and information orally to a range of audiences.
+- present ideas and information orally to a range of audiences.

-· read carefully and show understanding of words, phrases, and simple writing
+- read carefully and show understanding of words, phrases and simple writing

-· appreciate stories, songs, poems, and rhymes in the language
+- appreciate stories, songs, poems and rhymes in the language

-· broaden their vocabulary and develop their ability to understand new words that are introduced into familiar written material, including through using a dictionary
+- broaden their vocabulary and develop their ability to understand new words that are introduced into familiar written material, including through using a dictionary

-· write phrases from memory and adapt these to create new sentences, to express ideas clearly
+- write phrases from memory, and adapt these to create new sentences, to express ideas clearly

-· describe people, places, things, and actions orally and in writing
+- describe people, places, things and actions orally and in writing

-· understand basic grammar appropriate to the language being studied, including (where relevant): feminine, masculine and neuter forms and the conjugation of high-frequency verbs; key features and patterns of the language; how to apply these, for instance, to build sentences; and how these differ from or are similar to English
+- understand basic grammar appropriate to the language being studied, including (where relevant): feminine, masculine and neuter forms and the conjugation of high-frequency verbs; key features and patterns of the language; how to apply these, for instance, to build sentences; and how these differ from or are similar to English

 The assessment milestones for each phase have been carefully mapped out and further broken down for each year group.
 This means that knowledge and skills in modern foreign languages are progressive and build year on year.?